openZH/covid_19/README.md

 ## Canton Zurich: Variants of Concern

+*Note:* deprecated (2021-02-12) - This resource will not be updated further from 2021-02-12 as the week of 2021-02-15 will be used to analyse the completeness of the collection of available data and adjust the approach to which VOCs are tested. <br>
-*Important note:* Variants of concern ('VOC') can *not* be detected by 'rapid' tests, but can be detected by PCR tests.
+Variants of concern ('VOC') can *not* be detected by 'rapid' tests, but can be detected by PCR tests.
 Virus mutations are classified as being of concern because, among other things, they are more infectious than the wild type of the virus.

 **Data** <br>